Khatri: Varna status

-Susan Bayly states that the Khatris had scribal traditions and despite that Khatri caste organisations in the British Raj era tried to portray their caste as Kshatriyas.
+Susan Bayly states the Khatris had scribal traditions and despite this Khatri caste organisations in the British Raj era tried to portray their caste as Kshatriyas.
 Similar caste glorifying ideas were written by the historian Puri who describes Khatris as "one of the most acute, energetic, and remarkable race [sic] in India", "pure descendants of the old Vedic Kshatriyas" and "true representatives of the Aryan nobility".
 Puri also tried to show the Khatris as higher than the Rajputs whose blood he considered "impure", mixed with ‘inferior’ Kolis or ‘aborigines’.
 She considers his views to represent those of "pre-Independence race theorists".
 Bayly further describes the Khatris as a "caste title of north Indians with military and scribal traditions".
 Hardip Singh Syan says Khatris considered themselves to be of pure Vedic descent and thus superior to the Rajputs, who like them claim the Kshatriya status of the Hindu varna system.